zanondev/zanondev/README.md

 ### Hi there 👋

 My name is Lucas, and I work as a full-stack developer since 2022!
+As a developer, what drives me is the daily challenge of each new implementation!

 Technologies I have professional experience with, including testing and CI/CD: